saltie2193/aoc2022/README.md

 My personal advent of code repository.

-Setup requires a `.env` file in the root directory containing with the environment variable `API_TOKEN` containing the session cookie for the aoc api.
+Setup requires a `.env` file in the root directory with the environment variable `API_TOKEN` containing the session cookie for the aoc api.

     # .env file
     API_TOKEN=<Session token>